rustinphares/pdf2htmlEXwiki/Building.md

 * GNU Getopt
 * compilers support C++11, for example
  * GCC >= 4.4.6
- * I heard about successful build with Clang
+ * A recent version of Clang
 * **poppler** >= 0.20.0 with xpdf headers (compile with `--enable-xpdf-headers`)
  * Install **libpng** (and headers) BEFORE you compile poppler if you want PNG background images generated
  * Install **libjpeg** (and headers) BEFORE you compile poppler if you want JPG background images generated